-Another highly useful Youtube tutorial by Cook With Lubna, this is a Bakra Eid special recipe that sticks closely to the traditional techniques of cooking mutton Kaleji at home.
-It's easy to recreate and follow, and comes with descriptive subtitles.
+Another highly useful Youtube tutorial by Cook With Lubna, is a Bakra Eid special recipe that sticks closely to the traditional techniques of cooking mutton Kaleji at home.
+It's easy to recreate and follow and comes with descriptive subtitles.

 If you're a biryani fan, you already know that there exists a staggering variety of biryani recipes, relevant to different parts of the country.
 But this Youtube tutorial by Cook With Lubna teaches you how to cook a simple, yet mouthwatering traditional Eid-special mutton dam biryani.

 8. Sheer Khurma (Sewaiya Kheer)

 Sheer Khurma is a rich vermicelli pudding, packed with sugary milk, dates and crunchy nuts.
 Eid festivities are incomplete without a luscious bowl of Sheer Khurma, considered to be an auspicious dish to start the holy day with.
 This delicious Mughlai dessert is a treat for all senses, and you can create a bowl or two at home with a few easily available ingredients, and by following the right video tutorial.